Add text watermark to PDF document using Power Automate

 How to use a PDF type watermark to add a watermark with a specific design to PDF documents generated on submitting a form.

-So, let us have a look at how to add a text watermark to a document.
+The following steps show how to add a text watermark to a document.

 Classify your documents

-Show the status of a document
+Show the status of document

 Identify the perpetrator if the document is leaked